brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 3 bht.md

 # Ephesians 4:3 Commentary Help Text

 ## BHT:
-Believers are encouraged to strive for unity, not allowing themselves to be divided into factions.
-This unity is the work of the Holy Spirit, who fills their hearts with love, joy, and peace.
-It is crucial to maintain this unity, as it promotes the bond of peace among believers.
-Love acts as the binding force that holds the believers together, fostering a sense of harmony and mutual affection.
-Therefore, Christians should be diligent in their efforts to preserve this unity and pursue peace in their relationships with one another.
+Christians should strive to be united in their temper and affection, displaying harmony and avoiding division.
+The unity they are called to maintain is not simply an outward conformity or superficial agreement, but rather an internal bond of love and shared purpose.
+This unity is produced by the Holy Spirit, who fills the hearts of believers with the same love, joy, and peace.
+It is through the bond of peace that this unity is upheld and nourished.
+Therefore, Christians should diligently pursue actions that promote peace and edification, keeping the unity of the Spirit.

 ## Choicest Commentary Quotes:
 ### Albert Barnes: